scream104/psych596/activities/power-analysis/power-analysis-instructions.md

 - wait - doesn't that seem kind of low?
   - yes, G\*Power is actually telling us the sample size required to reject the null for any of the 3 effects tested in the ANOVA design (main effect of health prime, main effect of picture type, or interaction of the two).
 The (within subject) main effect of picture type is very similar to a paired samples t-test, hence the low sample size estimate.
 There are a few resources that discuss the limitations of G\*Power for factorial designs, e.g. ["Powering your Interaction" blog post by Roger Giner-Sorolla](https://approachingblog.wordpress.com/2018/01/24/powering-your-interaction-2/) or ["Introduction to Power Analysis" by James Bartlett](https://osf.io/zqphw/).
   - when we reconvene today we will go through this example using a [power simulation app from Lakens and Caldwell (2019)](https://arcstats.io/shiny/anova-power/) instead of G*Power
+  - we don't recommend using G\*Power for factorial designs

-*Note: originally we planned to also include a 1 group 2x2 within subjects design (repeated measures), but after learning the limitations of G\*Power for factorial designs - we now instead refer you to [the same power simulation app from Lakens and Caldwell (2019)](https://arcstats.io/shiny/anova-power/)*
+*Note: originally we planned to also include a 1 group 2x2 within subjects design (repeated measures), but after learning the limitations of G\*Power for factorial designs - we now instead refer you to [the power simulation app from Lakens and Caldwell (2019)](https://arcstats.io/shiny/anova-power/)*

 #### Example 5 follow up- problems with multiple tests - Bonferroni correction
 So far we have been considering a single test in isolation, but often we plan to conduct several hypothesis tests and we are interested if any of the tests tell us to reject the null (i.e., if any of the tests are significant).
 A problem arises in this situation because when we conduct multiple tests, the probability of a type 1 error for any one of the hypotheses we test increases beyond the alpha error that we set for a single test in isolation.